Jim Inhofe: Hydraulic fracturing

 On March 19, 2015, Inhofe introduced S.828, "The Fracturing Regulations are Effective in State Hands (FRESH) Act."
 The bill would transfer regulatory power over hydraulic fracturing from the federal government to state governments.
-In his announcement of the bill, Inhofe said that hydraulic fracturing has never contaminated ground water in Oklahoma.
+In his announcement of the bill, Inhofe said that hydraulic fracturing had never contaminated ground water in Oklahoma.
 The U.S. senators from seven states (Arkansas, Idaho, Kentucky, Louisiana, South Dakota and Texas) cosponsored the bill.

 Paris Agreement

 Inhofe co-authored and was one of 22 senators to sign a letter to President Donald Trump urging him to withdraw the United States from the Paris Agreement.
-According to OpenSecrets, Inhofe has received over $529,000 from the oil and gas industry since 2012.
+According to OpenSecrets, Inhofe had received over $529,000 from the oil and gas industry since 2012.

 Foreign policy

 Israel Anti-Boycott Act

-In October 2017, Inhofe co-sponsored the Israel Anti-Boycott Act (s.
-720), which would have made it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.
+In October 2017, Inhofe co-sponsored the Israel Anti-Boycott Act (S. 720), which would have made it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.

 Western Sahara

-Inhofe has long supported the Polisario Front and has traveled to Algeria many times to meet with its leaders.
-He has urged Morocco to hold a referendum on Western Saharan independence.
+Inhofe supported the Polisario Front and traveled to Algeria many times to meet with its leaders.
+He urged Morocco to hold a referendum on independence for Western Sahara.
 In 2017, Inhofe blocked the Trump administration's nomination of J. Peter Pham for Assistant Secretary of State for African Affairs, citing a disagreement over Western Sahara.

 After the December 2020 Israel–Morocco normalization agreement, Inhofe sharply criticized the Trump administration for recognizing Morocco's claim over Western Sahara, calling the decision "shocking and deeply disappointing" and adding that he was "saddened that the rights of the Western Sahara people have been traded away".